Depreciation and amortisation

 Earnings-based interest limitation

 With the COVID-19 Tax Measures Act (‘COVID-19-Steuermaßnahmengesetz’), which was published in the Austrian Federal Law Gazette on 7 January 2021, an interest limitation rule was implemented in the Austrian Corporate Income Tax Act in order to transpose the respective provision of the EU ATAD.
 Accordingly, a company’s financing expenses are deductible only up to a maximum extent of 30% of the EBITDA.
 Net interest expenses in the amount of EUR 3 million are deductible in any case, additionally further exceptions can apply (equity escape clause, tax group clause, etc).
 The law entered into force on 1 January 2021 and is applicable to fiscal years beginning after 31 December 2020.

 Certain accruals (such as provisions for liabilities and impending losses) running for more than 12 months as of the closing date of the accounts have to be discounted, depending on their actual duration.
 The discount rate to be used is 3.5%.
-Exempted from this reduction are provisions for personnel benefits (severance payments, pensions, vacations, and anniversary awards) for which specific reduction and computation methods have been provided and provisions that were already calculated by discounting a future obligation.
+Provisions for personnel benefits (severance payments, pensions, vacations, and anniversary awards) for which specific reduction and computation methods have been provided and provisions that were already calculated by discounting a future obligation are exempt.

 In general, lump-sum accruals and accruals for deferred repairs and maintenance are not allowed for tax purposes.